ICEI-PUC-Minas-PPLES-TI/plf-es-2021-2-tcci-5308100-dev-aylton-almeida/Codigo/DeliveryApi/README.md

 ## Structure

-- _apis:_ Communication with other zapt apis should go here
+- _apis:_ Communication with other internal apis should go here
 - _classes:_ Generic classes such as enums go here
 - _controllers:_ All route controllers go here
 - _events:_ Divided between listen and send, for using with RabbitMQ